FEMA Floodplain Maps

 Salt Lake County participates in FEMA's National Flood Insurance Program (NFIP).
 The program requires participating communities to enact ordinances that:

 FEMA maintains floodplain delineations on a set of maps called Flood Insurance Rate Maps (FIRM).
-Mortgage companies are required to determine if a property they are financing is located within a 100 year floodplain (any zone designation beginning with the letter A).
+Mortgage companies are required to determine if a property they are financing is located within the 1% annual chance floodplain (any zone designation beginning with the letter A).
 If so the mortgage company can require the buyer to obtain flood insurance.

 FEMA does not allow government entities to make determinations except as required for government business.
 Three items are needed to make a determination: